gaurav0154/Mobile_Sales_dashboard/README.md

 🧩 Project Overview

-This interactive Power BI dashboard analyzes mobile sales performance across Tamil Nadu, India.
+This interactive Power BI dashboard analyzes mobile sales performance across India.
 It empowers business stakeholders to monitor KPIs, uncover regional trends, and evaluate product and payment behavior — all through clean visuals and dynamic insights.
 Designed for decision-makers in retail, this dashboard showcases real-world data storytelling, DAX logic, and layout precision — ideal for demonstrating hands-on analytics skills in job interviews and portfolio reviews.

 🚀 Key Features